HNLMS Cerberus (1869): In service again 1889

 In January 1889 the naval department ordered electrical lighting for Cerberus at the company Smit & Co in Slikkerveer.
 Cerberus was to be put into service again on 21 June 1889 under Captain-lt H.J. de Wal Cerberus would be part of a squadron under Captain Mac Leod, consisting of Buffel, Stier, Matador, Cerberus, and 4 gunboats.
 In late June Cerberus steamed to the Zuiderzee with the gunboats Bulgia and Geep.
 They sailed to Hoorn.
-After staying there for some days, they left left for Willemsoord.
+After staying there for some days, they left for Willemsoord.
 In mid July the designed squadron was formed, and on 20 August it left Nieuwediep.
 The operation was delayed because Cerberus got a rope in its keel.
 After the exercises ended on 1 November something new happened with Cerberus.
 It had been decided that it would go back to Amsterdam, but would stay in service during the winter.